52 Denver Urban Hikes–A Week-by-Week Challenge

 Fall Might Be the Best Time for These Denver Urban Hikes

 October 3.
-Fall is the perfect time to put lots of steps in along the Platte River, where you’ll see some great fall colors.
+Fall is the perfect time to put many steps in along the Platte River, where you’ll see some great fall colors.
 This one-way hike is about 5 miles; do it as an out-n-back for as long as you want.
 Here, on the banks of the Platte, you’ll find a flush of cottonwood brilliance.
-If you make it all the way to Carpio Sanguinette Park (previously Northside Park), you’ll be treated to wonderful sayings of optimism embedded in the concrete paths within the park.
+If you make it to Carpio Sanguinette Park (previously Northside Park), you’ll be treated to wonderful sayings of optimism embedded in the concrete paths within the park.
 Head out on the 9 Creeks Loop on Segment 1.

 October 10.
-To get another flush of grassy fall color, you don’t have to travel far.
+You don’t have to travel far to get another flush of grassy fall color.
 Check out this urban hike in Lowry for some great fall color via the grassy plains.
 It’s a great place to hear smaller songbirds, too.
 A great time to do this hike is at dusk.
 The sun will be setting, birds will be fluttering, and you can get a high vantage point at a low altitude via the Kelly Dam.
 You’ll do a 3.5-mile loop.

 October 17.
 Wondering what’s going on with the I-70 expansion?
 It’s impacting the neighborhoods below it, which are some of the most fascinating in Denver.
 Learn about Elyria and Swansea and meander on this 2.5-mile loop through the neighborhood, getting a first-hand experience of the interstate’s impact.
 (Please note that due to construction, you may need to veer from this route.)